 Steps to deal with toxic coworkers never looked so good.

-It’s entirely possible to become successful and deal with toxic coworkers at the same time, which is where an effective 8 step strategy comes in.
+It’s entirely possible to become successful while dealing with toxic coworkers, which is where an effective 8-step strategy comes in.

-These basic 8 steps — evaluate the situation, set boundaries, limit interactions, don’t retaliate, and more — are the foundation of any effective approach, and we packaged our tried-and-tested intervention for you to deal with toxic coworkers at work.
+These basic eight steps — evaluate the situation, set boundaries, limit interactions, don’t retaliate, and more — are the foundation of any effective approach.
+We packaged our tried-and-tested intervention for you to deal with toxic coworkers at work.

 Let’s start with the basics.

-We all know that having to deal with toxic coworkers can be very challenging.
+We all know that dealing with toxic coworkers can be challenging.
 Our experts report that these negative attitudes and behaviors can have a detrimental impact on the overall workplace.

 This guide provides helpful tips and strategies for handling difficult coworkers professionally and constructively.